bayersglassey/bagblog/entries/2025/jul/algebra_of_board_game_positions.md

 ## What is algebra?

-I think an "algebra" can be thought of as rules for replacing parts of something you've written down.
+I think a halfway decent description of "an algebra" is: a set of rules for replacing parts of something you've written down.

 So for instance, let's say you've written this down on a piece of paper: